 No Exemptions From Hardship

 Nowhere in the Bible does God promise to protect us from all pain and sorrow.
-He never guarantees our health, wealth, success, safety, and satisfaction.
+He never guarantees our health, wealth, success, safety, or satisfaction.

 He warned that personal tribulation would be a permanent part of our lives in this fallen world.